johnolafenwa/deepstack-docs/src/custom-models/deployment/index.rst

 Deploying Your Model to DeepStack is the simplest part, once you have downloaded the best.pth file from your training.

-Create a directory on your system to store your models, here we shall assume your folder is named ```my-models``` Put your best.pth file in the folder and rename it to whatever you want it to be, here we assume you named it catsanddogs.pth
+Create a directory on your system to store your models, here we shall assume your folder is named ```my-models``` Put your best.pth file in the folder and rename it to whatever you want it to be, here we assume you named it catsanddogs.pt

 Run DeepStack
 =============